 What is Cointrust?

-For more than fifty years, we have relied upon cash, checks, bank wires, and credit and debit cards for payments.
-All of these systems are either inconvenient, expensive, slow, and/or susceptible to fraud.
+For over 40 years, we have relied upon cash, checks, bank wires, ACH, and credit and debit cards for payments.
+These systems are old, closed, limited in function, inconvenient, expensive, slow, and/or susceptible to fraud.

-Cointrust solves the payment problems identified by the US Federal Reserve in a way that is consistent with their recommended approach and compliant with state and federal laws and regulations.
+Cointrust solves the "fast payment problem" identified by the US Federal Reserve in a way that is consistent with their recommended approach and compliant with state and federal laws and regulations.

 For merchants, Cointrust offers payments at lower cost than credit or debit cards, and without the chargeback hassles.
 Large or small amounts.
-In-country and cross-border.
+In-country or cross-border.
 PCI compliance costs and liability are eliminated, but without sacrificing the "card on file" convenience of charging customers.

-Mass compromises (such as Target) are eliminated because instead of storing shared secrets (such as a primary account number), digital signatures are used to authorize transactions.
-If a break-in happens, the information that might be obtained is useless to an attacker.
+Mass compromises (such as Target) are eliminated because instead of storing shared secrets (such as a credit card number), digital signatures are used to authorize all transactions.
+If a break-in happens, any information that might be obtained is useless to an attacker.

-Cointrust users can get a debit card so that the money in the Cointrust account can be conveniently spent anywhere payment cards are accepted.
+Cointrust users can link a debit card so that the money in the Cointrust account can be conveniently spent anywhere payment cards are accepted.

 We expect to go live in July 2015.